 Fringed with sandy beaches and covered with undulating mountains and hills, much of the island is undeveloped.
 There are, however, interesting towns and villages with splendid remnants from the Spanish colonial period and a variety of Cebu attractions.

 While Cebu’s most touristy areas are well promoted, it can be difficult to feel as though you’ve experienced a more authentic side of day-to-day Filipino life on the island.
 What if you want to escape the crowds?

-We’re sure that these best places to visit in Cebu will have you yearning to book your trip ASAP!
+I’m sure that these best places to visit in Cebu will have you yearning to book your trip ASAP!

 - Bask in the sunshine at beautiful and quiet White Beach.